On Polynomials Orthogonal with Respect to an Inner Product Involving Higher-Order Differences: The Meixner Case: Introduction

 The structure of the paper is the following: In Section 2, we introduce some preliminary results about Meixner polynomials which will be very useful in the analysis presented.
-In Section 3, we obtain the connection formula between the Meixner polynomials and the polynomials orthogonal with respect to $\left( \text{\ref{SobIP}}\right) $, as well as we deduce the hypergeometric representation of such polynomials.
+In Section 3, we obtain the connection formula between the Meixner polynomials and the polynomials orthogonal with respect to the Sobolev-type inner product

+where ${\bf u}^{\tt M}$ is the Meixner linear operator, $\lambda\in\mathbb{R}_{+}$, $j\in\mathbb{N}$, $\alpha \leq 0$, and $\mathscr T$ is the forward or the backward difference operator, as well as we deduce the hypergeometric representation of such polynomials.
 In Section 4, we find the ladder (creation and annihilation) operators for the sequence of orthogonal polynomials of Sobolev type.
 As a consequence, the second order linear difference equation associated with them is deduced.
-And on the other hand, in Section 5, we determine the $\left( 2j+3\right) $-term recurrence relation that these polynomials satisfy.
-Finally, in Section 6, we determine the Mehler-Heine type formula for the especial case $\alpha = 0$.
-Indeed, the techniques used in Sections 3, 4 and 5 are based on those used in \cite{Alvarez000,Edy01,Ism05}, respectively.
+And on the other hand, in Section 5, we determine the $(2j+3)$-term recurrence relation that these polynomials satisfy.
+Finally, in Section 6, we determine the Mehler-Heine type formula for the especial case $\alpha =0$.
+Indeed, the techniques used in Sections 3, 4 and 5 are based on those used in\cite{Alvarez000,Edy01,Ismail-05}, respectively.